thaninbew/classify/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-If you have any questions, suggestions, or feedback, feel free to reach out:
+If you have any questions, suggestions, or feedback, feel free to reach out to Thanin Kongkiatsophon:

 Email: bewxtt@gmail.com

 ## Credits